Residents and non-residents

 Slovenia follows the OECD principles regarding the protection of foreign property.
 The repatriation of capital and transfer of profits are free once tax liabilities and other obligations have been paid.
 Expropriation, nationalisation or any other measure with an equivalent effect is prohibited except for public purposes, on a non-discriminatory basis, under due process of law and in exchange for prompt, adequate and effective compensation.

-In the area of cross-border trade in services, there are restrictions on non-EEA service providers in sectors like insurance services (except for direct insurance services and direct insurance intermediation for insurance of risks relating to transport; reinsurance and retrocession); and most other financial services (except for lending of all types; giving guarantees and commitments to domestic legal entities and sole proprietors; providing and transferring financial information and financial data processing and related software by suppliers of other financial services; and certain advisory and other auxiliary financial services).
-As concerns the banking business, Slovenian law (the Banking Act) distinguishes between member states and third countries.
-The latter can provide all services in Slovenia (banking, financial, additional, others according to the Banking Act).
-A branch must be established in advance and the Bank of Slovenia’s permit must be obtained.
-Reciprocity is required for non-EEA residents in areas such as cross-border transport and real-estate investments.
+In the area of cross-border trade, certain restrictions apply to non-EEA service providers in sectors like insurance services (except direct insurance services and direct insurance intermediation for the insurance of risks relating to transport; reinsurance and retrocession); and most other financial services (except for lending of all types; giving guarantees and commitments to domestic legal entities and sole proprietors; providing and transferring financial information and financial data processing and related software by suppliers of other financial services; and certain advisory and other auxiliary financial services).

 Slovenian citizens and legal entities may buy and own real estate in Slovenia without limit.
 Companies established or purchased by foreign nationals in Slovenia are Slovenian legal entities and hold the same property rights as companies established by domestic persons.